 Yes.
-The district’s PD calendar outlines the opportunities for initial and ongoing educator development.
+The district’s Professional Development calendar outlines the opportunities for initial and ongoing educator development.
 The job-embedded educator development will be provided by the instructional coaches and/or special program coordinators either one-on-one or via Zoom.

 Through the initial and ongoing topical discussions throughout the fall semester on how to effectively leverage Schoology, educators will learn how to deliver course content and respond to the data provided by the LMS feedback system.

-Will teachers and students be provided technology to be able to effectively teach and participate in the Virtual School?
+Will teachers and students be provided technology to be able to effectively teach and participate in virtual learning?

 Yes.
 Teachers will use the existing technology in their classrooms.
 Students who select virtual instruction will be prioritized for appropriate technology devices.
 Laptops, tablets, and mobile devices and hot spots are available for students enrolled in virtual instruction.